MrBrezina/mrbrezina.com/README.md

 ## Main projects

-- *[Rosetta](https://rosettatype.com)* – a leading type design studio and distributor of high-quality fonts for a growing number of the world’s scripts
+- *[Rosetta Type](https://rosettatype.com)* – a leading type design studio and distributor of high-quality fonts for a growing number of the world’s scripts
 - *[Hyperglot](https://hyperglot.rosettatype.com)* – preview basic characters needed to write in the world’s languages (concept and art-direction).
 - *[Design Regression](https://designregression.com)* – a journalette (mini journal) publishing texts that are about design for reading and reading-related research